HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 This brings us to the last web platform feature that we'd like to investigate: <a hreflang="en" href="https://www.youtube.com/watch?v=4-d_SoCHeWE">using the `height` and `width` attributes to reserve layout space for flexible images</a>.

 By default, images left to their intrinsic dimensions take up no space until they load and their intrinsic dimensions become known.
-At that point – poof – they pop into the page, causing a <a hreflang="en" href="https://developers.google.com/publisher-tag/guides/minimize-layout-shift">layout shift</a>.
-This was exactly the problem that the `height` and `width` attributes were invented to solve – <a hreflang="en" href="https://www.w3.org/TR/2018/SPSD-html32-20180315/#img">in 1996</a>.
+At that point—poof—they pop into the page, causing a <a hreflang="en" href="https://developers.google.com/publisher-tag/guides/minimize-layout-shift">layout shift</a>.
+This was exactly the problem that the `height` and `width` attributes were invented to solve—<a hreflang="en" href="https://www.w3.org/TR/2018/SPSD-html32-20180315/#img">in 1996</a>.

 Unfortunately, `height` and `width` never played well with images that are assigned a variable extrinsic size in one dimension (e.g., `width: 100%;`), and left to fill out their intrinsic aspect ratio, in the other dimension.
 This is the dominant pattern in responsive design.
 So `width` and `height` fell out of favor within responsive contexts until 2019, when [a tweak to how `height` and `width` are used by browsers](https://developer.mozilla.org/en-US/docs/Web/Media/images/aspect_ratio_mapping#a_new_way_of_sizing_images_before_loading_completes) fixed this problem.
 Now, consistently setting `height` and `width` is one of the best things authors can do to reduce <a hreflang="en" href="https://web.dev/cls/">Cumulative Layout Shift</a>.
 How often are these attributes accomplishing this task?